 This can be very useful to locate x-dependence even further, because bracketting the new expression in terms of h could make very clear whether a given polynomial in x would factor the whole expression, or which factors are occurring.
-To bring h(x+1) and h(2x+2) to multiples of the same objects one should consult the pages on the normalize statement.
+To bring h(x+1) and h(2x+2) to multiples of the same objects one should consult the pages on the normalize (5.63) and makeinteger (5.53) statements.